-Figure 4. (a) swelling potential for each wetting-drying cycle (b) shrinkage potential for each wetting-drying cycle
+Figure 4. (a) swelling potential for each wetting-drying cycle (b) shrinkage potential for each wettingdrying cycle

 The swelling pressure generated by each specimen is given in Figure 5(a).
-The test results show that an increase followed an increase in cycles in swelling pressure until the S4 underwent four wetting-drying cycles.
+The test results indicate that there was an increase in swelling pressure with each subsequent cycle until the S4 specimen underwent four wetting-drying cycles.
 In the S1, the swelling potential that occurred is 125.6 kPa.
-The increase in swelling pressure after 1, 2, and 4 cycles became 196.2 kPa, 255.01 kPa, and 313.92 kPa respectively.
+The increase in swelling pressure after 1, 2, and 4 cycles became 196.2 kPa, 255.01 kPa, and 313.92 kPa, respectively.
 However, the resulting swelling pressure tended to be constant until the S5 underwent eight wetting drying cycles, where the resulting swelling pressure was 304.11 kPa.
 Meanwhile, the relationship between CEC and swelling potential can be seen in Figure 5(b).
 The number of wetting-drying cycles affects swelling potential even though the CEC tends to be the same (S1, S2, and S3).
 At a high number of cycles, S4 and S5 show a correlation that tends to be linear between CEC and the final swelling potential.
 With a CEC of 35 meq/100, S4 produces a swelling potential of 10.5%.
 Meanwhile, with a lower CEC of 23.8 meq/100 grams, S5 produces a swelling potential of 9%.